Tag Archives: Socialist Party

 Jack Gaveel (J. G. Gaveel; aka Jackotonsky, Jacknowsky, Jakov Zukatansky)

-Subsequently deported from Canada to The Netherlands.
-1925 in Hamburg, Germany, where became supporter of the Soviet Union and the Red International of Labor Unions (RILU).
+1925 in Hamburg, Germany, where supported IWW affiliation with the Red International of Labor Unions (RILU).
 Living in Amsterdam in 1926.
-After WWII worked for Stichting Pelita, a foundation dedicated to aiding migrants from the former Dutch East Indies in The Netherlands.
+After WWII worked for Stichting Pelita, a foundation dedicated to aiding Indos (mixed-race Dutch-Indonesians) from the former Dutch East Indies in The Netherlands.
 In 1951, receiving IWW literature from US and supporting the Dutch anarchist movement.
 1960 (at age 71) wrote to the Industrial Worker and recalled he could still sing most of the songs from the union’s Little Red Song Book; also wrote: “I wish I were in America.
 I’d join you in the fight then.”

 FBI file BS 186701-240